braintree/braintree_ios/README.md

 ## Feedback

-Braintree v.zero is brand new and in active development.
+Braintree v.zero is in active development.
 We appreciate the time you take to try it out and welcome your feedback!

 Here are a few ways to get in touch: